 - 88. The COVID-19 pandemic has underscored the importance of sustainable development and the need for disaster preparedness in the face of unexpected shocks to environmental, economic and social systems.
 In the decade of action, transformative pathways must be underpinned by policy responses that are sustained, sustainable and equitable. - 89.
-In response to the pandemic, the world must be guided by the principle of leaving no one behind.
-In order to emerge from global crisis with increased solidarity, it will be important to adhere to human rights norms and promote inclusive governance, social and economic justice, environmental sustainability and peace.
-The 2030 Agenda is more relevant than ever, and can serve to strengthen multilateralism at a time when it is most needed.

-The following are selected actions recommended by the functional commissions of the Economic and Social Council and other intergovernmental bodies and forums in their contributions.
-These actions are considered to be the most relevant and impactful ways to accelerate progress and forge transformative pathways for realizing the decade of action and delivery for sustainable development.
+The principle of leaving no one behind is particularly relevant during the COVID-19 pandemic.
+In order for people the world over to emerge from global crises with increased solidarity, it will be important to adhere to human rights norms and promote inclusive governance, social and economic justice, environmental sustainability and peace.
+The 2030 Agenda is more relevant than ever today, and can serve to strengthen multilateralism at a time when it is most needed. - 90.
+The actions set out below are recommended by the functional commissions and expert bodies of the Council and other intergovernmental bodies and forums in their contributions.
+They are considered the most relevant and impactful ways to accelerate progress and forge transformative pathways for realizing the decade of action and delivery for sustainable development: